 For example, we’ve assumed that preaching via video does the same work as a preaching in-person.
 We’ve assumed that the message is what’s important, but the medium is neutral.
 But is it?

-Watching a screen shapes and forms me as a consumer of information, while listening to a real person talking to me demands my attention and presence.
-It shapes me in a different way.
+Watching a screen shapes and forms me as a consumer of information, while listening to a real person talking to me demands more of my attention and presence.
+The “incarnate” nature of people in the same room together shapes me in a different way.

-And while I can certainly learn something from watching a video of someone I don’t know talking, is that the same thing as hearing the gospel proclaimed in a particular community, with particular struggles and blessings, by someone that has prayed with me and knows my kids’ names?
+And while I can certainly learn something from watching a video of someone I don’t know, is that the same thing as hearing the gospel proclaimed in a particular community, with particular struggles and blessings, by someone that has prayed with me and knows my kids’ names?

 All this to say, the medium really does matter!
 It shapes the message is subtle ways that aren’t easy to perceive right away, but are vital for us to discern as leaders in Christian communities.

 How do you (not) use technology in church?

 Besides video venues, there are all kinds of other questions about using technology in church that need to be discerned… like: